August 09, 2018 - Career Group Companies

 As a last piece of advice for all current and future entrepreneurs: the work is always worth it when you love what you’re doing.
 “The truth is, I think about how happy I am.
 The people I work with every day make me feel so fortunate… [it’s been] a wild ride.
 The best ride of my life.”

-Lessons from an Entrepreneurial Game Changer: Susan Levin, Career Group Companies.
+Lessons from an Entrepreneurial Game Changer: Susan Levine, Career Group Companies.